david-wb/entity-linking/README.md

 ```

 ## Training
+To train on Google Cloud Platform (GCP), you must first build and push the training and
+evaluation docker image
+to your google cloud project.
+To do this edit `scripts/build-images.sh` with your own info.

-To train on Google Cloud (GCP), you can edit `scripts/train-gcp.sh` with your own
+Next, you can edit `scripts/train-gcp.sh` with your own
-google cloud project and the run
+google cloud project and then run
 ```bash
 ./scripts/train-gcp.sh
 ```